frdmn/hostkeeper/README.md

 ![](http://up.frd.mn/CDMun.png)

-__hostkeeper__ is a Vagrant box that comes with a DNS server (dnsmasq) and a web interface to provide an easy way to manage LAN-wide DNS emulations (or modifications) during local web development phases.
-Usually you adjust your local `/etc/hosts` file on your OS X or Windows machine, but this approach won't work on a (non jailbreaked) iPhone which has no direct file system access.
-Once the DNS in your network settings is set to the IP of the __hostkeeper__ Vagrant box, all DNS requests from said device will obey the "faked" ones from __hostkeeper__, hence you can surf via Safari to "http://dev-project.de" but don't end up on the productive web server of `dev-project.de`.
-Instead you end up on your local development box, since you added a mapping in the __hostkeeper__ web interface.
+__hostkeeper__ is a Vagrant box that comes with a DNS server (dnsmasq) and a web interface to provide an easy way to manage network-wide DNS emulations (or modifications) during local web development phases.
+Usually you need to adjust the `/etc/hosts` file on your OS X or Windows machine to test your local project with productive domains.
+However, this approach won't work on a (non jailbreaked) iPhone which has no direct file system access.
+Once the DNS in your network settings is set to the IP of the __hostkeeper__ Vagrant box, all DNS requests from said device will obey the "faked" ones from __hostkeeper__, hence you can surf via Safari to "http://google.com" but don't end up on the productive web server of `google.com`.
+Instead you end up on your local development box, since you added a mapping for that in the __hostkeeper__ web interface.

-(The introduction sentence sucks, can someone improve this please?)

 ## Installation